campfireunion/docs/docs/1.0/flipside/how-tos/show-tools/how-to-use-the-spotlight.md

 # How to use the spotlight

-Flipside Studio provides a built-in spotlight prop so you can add real-time lighting to your sets.
+Flipside provides a built-in spotlight prop so you can add real-time lighting to your sets.

 **Step 1.** Press the menu button on either controller and choose **Props** from the main menu.